CodePathMoneyMakers/EventsApp/README.md

 **Required**

-* Account Signup - users should be able to create an account using their email and password.
+* Account Signup - Users should be able to create an account using their email and password.
 Users should create a username.
 * Account Sign In - Users should have the ability to sign in with their credentials.
 * Events Creation - Users will have the ability to create an event with event name, type, description, date, and time.
 Events should also be able to be made private or public.
 * Events Feed - Scrolling view of events occuring in your area
-* User profile - users can post a picture and bio
+* User profile - Users can post a picture and bio
 * Search by event type

 **Additional**